 The late introduction of suffrage for women has its main causes in the country’s constitutional and federal structure, the neutrality in both World Wars and the male-dominated political culture in the direct democracy of referendums and the cantons in the Council of States.

-This Council’s composition and the ratio of smaller rural conservative cantons to the more liberal urban cantons is also a point of attention and discussion in other referendums, People’s Initiatives and parliamentary votes.
+This Council’s composition and the ratio of smaller rural conservative cantons to the more liberal urban cantons is also a point of attention and discussion in other referendums and People’s Initiatives.

 Every country has its more (religiously) conservative regions and political parties, which is not typical for Switzerland.

-It shows Switzerland’s resilience and dynamism that women and men have turned the backwardness into an advantage in politics, science, business, and culture within a few decades.
+It shows Switzerland’s resilience and dynamism.
+Women and men have turned backwardness into an advantage in politics, science, business, and culture within a few decades.